 The Bible’s teaching about creation and the flood and science generally needs much more clarification for that article to be sustained.
-It is now a DNA fact, for example, that Adam and Eve were not the only pair on earth and were late arrivals if they are dated about 10,000 years ago.
+Thanks to the Human Genome Project, it is now a DNA fact, for example, that Adam and Eve were not the only pair on earth and were late arrivals if they are dated about 10,000 years ago.
 Gen. 1-5 and Rom.
 5:12-21 need reinterpretation.
 (See my post 3.
 Adam and Evolution: Five Options).

 Fifth, the Vineyard USA, a consortium of churches that began in the late 1970s and therefore belonging to the Neo-Charismatic Renewal Movement, says this about the Bible in its statement of faith from a kingdom-of-God perspective, as follows:

 We believe that the Holy Spirit inspired the human authors of Holy Scripture so that the Bible is without error in the original manuscripts.
 We receive the sixty-six books of the Old and New Testaments as our final, absolute authority, the only infallible rule of faith and practice.